ietf-rats/draft-zhang-rats-multiverifiers/draft-zhang-rats-multiverifiers.md

 the Verifier manager sends these n Verifiers back to the Relying Party, as its recommended Verifiers.
 In such a way, each Relying Party can flexibly configure its policy for the trusted Verifier.
-Notice that, the verifiers in the same group are expected to follow the same golden measurement, that is, they are expected to generate the same attestation results when they receive the same evidences.
+Notice that, the Verifiers in the same group are expected to follow the same golden measurement, that is, they are expected to generate the same Attestation Results when they receive the same Evidences.
-The example are the verifiers that are deployed by the same company or the alliance following the same standard.
-Here the same for evidences and attestation results are in the sense of semantic, that is, they can be wrapped in different formats, cwt or jwt for example, but the content itself are the same.
-When a relying party receives certain minority attesation results from certain verifiers, it can inform the verifier manager this incidence and the verifier manager will reduce the reputation of these verifiers, and reduce the probability to recommend these verifiers to relying parties.
+The example are the Verifiers that are deployed by the same company or the alliance following the same standard.
+Here the same for Evidences and Attestation Results are in the sense of semantic, that is, they can be wrapped in different formats, cwt or jwt for example, but the content itself are the same.
+When a Relying Party receives certain minority attesation results from certain Verifiers, it can inform the Verifier Manager this incidence and the verifier manager will reduce the reputation of these verifiers, and reduce the probability to recommend these Verifiers to relying parties.
-So in the long run, the misbehaved verifiers will be punished.
+So in the long run, the misbehaved Verifiers will be punished.

     .---------.   .----------.     .----------.     .--------------.
     | Endorser|  | Reference |     | Verifier |     | Relying Party|